CarlosCardinaleV/CarlosCardinaleV/README.md

 # Hi there, I'm Carlos Cardinale!

 Welcome to my GitHub profile!
 I hold a Bachelor of Science in Physics and am currently pursuing a Master of Science in Computer Science at the University of Costa Rica.
-My academic journey has led me to explore the multifaceted world of technology, where I've developed a deep interest in Artificial Intelligence (AI), Data Analysis, and Data Engineering.
+My academic journey has led me to explore the multifaceted world of technology, where I've developed a deep interest in Data Analysis, Data Engineering, and Artificial Intelligence (AI).

 I am passionate about harnessing the power of data to uncover insights and drive innovation.
 With a strong foundation in physics and computer science, I am particularly fascinated by the intersection of machine learning, data analytics, and data infrastructure.